grz0zrg/wui/README.md

 The main advantages compared to other libraries are:

 * Widgets can be used on their own (no dependencies)
-* Input and Slider widgets can be MIDI controlled with two mode (absolute, relative) and configurable
+* Input and Slider widgets can be MIDI controlled with two mode (absolute, relative) and can be user-configurable
 * Dialogs can be detached (and everything related to WUI will still work)
-* Circular menu :)
+* Circular menu aka [pie menu](https://en.wikipedia.org/wiki/Pie_menu) aka radial menu :)
-* Everything easily customizable/hackable
+* Easily customizable/hackable
 * Lightweight
 * ...